PhilBoileau/cvCovEst/paper/paper.md

 | Robust POET [@fan2018] | `robustPoetEst()` | A robust (and more computationally taxing) take on the POET estimator. |

-# Toy Dataset Example
+# Examples

-We briefly showcase `cvCovEst`'s functionality through a toy example.
+We briefly showcase `cvCovEst`'s functionality through a toy example and an application to single cell transcriptomic data.

+## Toy Dataset Example

-Multivariate normal data is simulated using a covariance matrix with a Toeplitz structure and then passed to the `cvCovEst` function.
-A summary of the cross-validated estimation procedure is then provided via the `plot` method.
+Multivariate normal data is simulated using a covariance matrix with a Toeplitz structure and then fed to the `cvCovEst` function.
+A summary of the cross-validated estimation procedure is provided via the `plot` method.

 ```
 library(MASS)